EricLin0123/bluepy_cccd/README.md

 ## How to use & Expected behavior

-From the android app you can see the service uuid and the characteristic uuid
+From the <i class="devicon-android-plain colored"></i> android app you can see the service uuid and the characteristic uuid

 <img src="screenshots/pic1.jpg" alt="Example Image" style="width:50%;height:50%;">